d12frosted/elpa-mirror/melpa/dix-readme.txt

 http://wiki.apertium.org/wiki/Emacs#Quickstart for an init file that installs and configures both dix.el and some related packages.

+Optional dependencies:
+* `strie' – for the `dix-guess-pardef' function

 If you want keybindings that use `C-c' followed by letters, you should also add
 (add-hook 'dix-mode-hook #'dix-C-c-letter-keybindings)